Top interpersonal skills to ace your career

 What are interpersonal skills?

 First, let’s define interpersonal skills.
 They are the abilities that facilitate effective and positive interactions with others – and that’s why they are often called people skills.
-They include a wide range of skills such as communication, active listening, empathy, patience, and conflict management.
+They include a wide range of key skills for a CV such as communication, active listening, empathy, patience, and conflict management.

 These skills are critical in any professional setting as they enable individuals to work effectively in teams, build strong relationships, and contribute to a positive work environment.
 In the context of career success, they are often considered just as important, if not more so, than technical skills.